climatescope/climatescope.org/app/_en_insights/climate-policy.md

 <b>Figure 4:</b> Share of total emissions by sector in Climatescope countries, 2012 (left) and 10-year emissions growth rate by sector (right)

 ![Figure 4](/assets/images/content/insights/policy/CS2017_Climate_Figure4.jpg)

-*Source: International Energy Agency, Bloomberg New Energy Finance.*
+<small>*Source: International Energy Agency, Bloomberg New Energy Finance.*</small>

 The rapid growth for power/heat is even more significant when compared to activity in developed markets.
 While over the past ten years power/heat emissions in Climatescope markets jumped twice as fast as the global average, in both the U.S. and European Union they dropped 11% during the same period (Figure 5).

 <b>Figure 5:</b> Ten-year power and heat emissions growth rate by country group

 ![Figure 5](/assets/images/content/insights/policy/CS2017_Climate_Figure5.jpg)

-*Source: International Energy Agency, Bloomberg New Energy Finance.*
+<small>*Source: International Energy Agency, Bloomberg New Energy Finance.*</small>

 This trend is poised to continue as emerging market countries see their populations grow, economies expand and electricity access rates rise.
 That said, the threat posed by rising power sector emissions also presents potential opportunity.
 The power sector has to date proven to be the segment of the economy where the most developed countries have demonstrated they can make significant improvements on emissions.
-There is no reason lesser developed cannot do the same.
-With renewables costs dropping, there would seem to be little impeding such countries from turning to clean energy as their primary source for new generation.
+There is no reason lesser developed cannot do the same. <small>ith renewables costs dropping, there would seem to be little impeding such countries from turning to clean energy as their primary source for new generation. </small>

 ### NDC ambitions